 So from that idea I thought: 'Let's do the streets of Monaco.'
 It is also my five-year anniversary with Nicole this weekend.
 She's here for the race and I wanted to do something special for her.

-So he has airbrushed that idea and the helmet has got me, Nicole and my dog Roscoe cruising in an old convertible.
+So he has airbrushed that idea and the helmet has got me, Nicole and cruising in an old convertible.

 While driving is what Monaco is all about, there is some fun off-track stuff as well.